fasettostephen/SessionsApp/Guides/1010ENEIGuide.md

 ### 7. Adding support for WinRT Apps

-In this step you will learn how to add support to WinRT apps, which means you will create an Universal apps that will use [Xamarin Forms for Windows (Preview)](https://www.nuget.org/packages/Xamarin.Forms.Windows/).
+In this step you will learn how to add support to WinRT apps, which means you will create an Universal app that will use [Xamarin Forms for Windows (Preview)](https://www.nuget.org/packages/Xamarin.Forms.Windows/).

-To start, create a new project based in an Universal App template, as described in figure 39 and figure 40:
+To start, create a new project based on a Universal App template, as described in figure 39 and figure 40:

 ![Create new project](ImagesForGuides/figure39.png)

-**Figure 39: Create new project**
+**Figure 39: Creating new project**